sysdiglabs/scan-action/README.md

 **Required** API token for Sysdig Scanning auth.
 Example: `"924c7ddc-4c09-4d22-bd52-2f7db22f3066"`

-It is not recommended to hardcode the API token in the action. but [store it in Github secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) instead and use `${{ secrets.MY_SECRET_NAME }}` instead.
+It is not recommended to hardcode the API token in the action, but [store it in Github secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) instead and use `${{ secrets.MY_SECRET_NAME }}` instead.

 ### `sysdig-secure-url`